Amoomirr/Amoomirr/README.md

 ## 🚀 About Me

-I'm an Aspiring Cloud Engineer with 2 years of IT experience, skilled in infrastructure L1 monitoring and troubleshooting.
+I'm an Aspiring Devops Engineer with 2 years of IT experience, skilled in infrastructure L1 monitoring and troubleshooting.

-- Actively upskilling in AWS Cloud and DevOps tools to transition into a cloud-focused role.
+- Actively upskilling in AWS Cloud and DevOps tools to transition into a Devops-focused role.

 - 🔭 Currently working on Cloud and DevOps projects to upskill my skills